Large HMO property

-These types of properties are not really suited to first-time landlords.
-If you let a larger HMO to a company, you should be aware that if they cancel the tenancy and rent ceases, the mortgage still must be repaid.
+These types of properties are not really suited to first-time landlords or those lacking HMO experience.
+If you let a larger HMO to a company, you should be aware that if they cancel the tenancy and rent ceases, the mortgage still must be paid.

 - Is property size an issue?

-We deal with lenders who are willing to consider any kind of property.
+We work with lenders who are willing to consider any kind of property.
 If the building is suitable, these lenders do not have a maximum number of bedrooms allowed.

 For larger and more complex properties, your application will usually best be managed through a specialist lender, or even a commercial mortgage lender.

 These lenders will usually take a common-sense approach to assessing each application and look at the bigger picture.
 As such, you will benefit from more flexible criteria than you would usually expect on smaller, simpler properties.

 What experience is needed to qualify for a large HMO mortgage?

 As with any finance application, the lender will take a risk based approach and want to ensure that you will be able to maintain the monthly repayments.
 As such, the lender will look for details that prove your ability to manage the property that you’re looking to take on.

 For refinance applications, the lender will usually be satisfied that you are already managing the property – where it is being well managed.

 Experience doesn’t necessarily have to be management of HMOs, it could be commercial investment property, or a portfolio of residential buy to lets.